 \section{Label and Reasoning Preferences among Individual Annotators}

-To gain a deeper understanding of disagreement in NLI, we propose to jointly analyze annotator preferences over both NLI labels and explanation categories on LiveNLI and VariErr.
-Specifically, we track individual annotators across two dimensions: their \textbf{NLI label preferences} (e.g., tendency to overuse ``neutral"), and their \textbf{reasoning-type preferences}, manual taxonomy classification of their free-text explanations annotated in this paper.
+To better understand disagreement in NLI, we analyze annotator preferences over NLI labels and explanation categories.
+We focus on four annotators in LiveNLI and VariErr, as e-SNLI does not provide annotator identifiers for tracking.
+Specifically, we track individual annotators across two dimensions: their \textbf{NLI label preferences} (e.g., tendency to overuse ``neutral"), and their \textbf{reasoning-category preferences},taxonomy classification of their free-text explanations annotated in this paper.

-Unlike VariErr, which is annotated by the same four annotators, LiveNLI involves a much larger annotator pool \citep{jiang-etal-2023-ecologically}.
-As a result, each annotator in LiveNLI only annotated a small subset of data.
-To align with the setup in VariErr, we chose a group of four annotators \{\texttt{w1}, \texttt{w4}, \texttt{w7}, \texttt{w8}\} from LiveNLI for comparison based on having the highest number of overlapping annotated items (115 in total).
-Appendix~\ref{sec:distribution_counts} provides detailed tables of NLI label distributions and explanation category preferences for the four annotators in LiveNLI and VariErr, computed over the intersection of items they jointly annotated in each dataset.
+Unlike VariErr, in which all items are annotated by the same four annotators, LiveNLI involves a much larger pool of annotators \citep{jiang-etal-2023-ecologically}.
+The number of items annotated by the same annotator ranges from 1 to 122.
+To align with the setup in VariErr, we chose a group of four annotators \{\texttt{w1}, \texttt{w4}, \texttt{w7}, \texttt{w8}\} from LiveNLI who have the highest number of overlapping annotated items (115 in total).
+Appendix~\ref{sec:distribution_counts} provides detailed tables of NLI label distributions and explanation category preferences for the four annotators in LiveNLI and the four annotators of VariErr, computed over the intersection of items they annotated.